miyuki/eh-benchmark/README.md

 ```

 Measure time required to handle exception depending on total number of classes and
-class of object being thrown.
+class of the object being thrown.

 ### Class hierarchy